 The process of evaluating and then granting or denying a principal a set of permissions required to access and perform operations on resources.

-Related terms: authentication, identity, identity provider, identity pool, principal, role
+Related terms: authentication, group mapping, identity, identity provider, identity pool, principal, role

 A data serialization and exchange framework that provides data structures, remote procedure call (RPC), compact binary data format, a container file, and uses JSON to represent schemas.

 Avro schemas ensure that every field is properly described and documented for use with serializers and deserializers.
 You can either send a schema with every message or use Schema Registry to store and receive schemas for use by consumers and producers to save bandwith and storage space.